Category Archives: Tips & Tricks

 The best way to approach commissioning video content from a production company is to have a clear idea of what you want to spend.
 As with building a house where your architect wants to know the house you envisage from the size, style and building materials, to the features, fixtures and fittings, a professional video production company needs to have an idea of your budget in order to accurately advise what services they can offer you.
 A corporate video could cost anything from £1,500 to £30,000 depending on a large number of variables from the complexity of the script to the cameras being used.
 Any reputable video production company will offer you the best creative options for your budget – it’s in their interests that the video looks as good as possible after all.
 And beware, there’s no such thing as a steal in video production – if something is cheap there’s usually a good reason for it.
 For example, a camera operator can cost anything from £150 to well over £1000 a day – but the quality of work and level of experience will be reflected in the price.
 Of course, you can still get a good deal on your corporate video – but the best way to get high quality and value for money is to establish a good relationship and trust with your video production company.

-So what are the variables that affect video production costs?
+So what are the variables that affect how much a corporate video costs?
 This will give you an idea of the processes that can be involved in corporate video production.
 Not all the elements will be necessary in any one video – it obviously depends on the type, scope and length of your video – as well as the budget.
 The costs will differ for an animated explainer video and a talking head corporate video shot in the workplace for example.

 Read our blog: Local vs. London video production company.
 Which is best?